THOMASELOVE/431-2018-project/survey-results/README.md

 # Comments on your Survey Comparison Plans

-Dr. Love's [comments on your Survey Comparison Plan](http://bit.ly/431-2018-project-survey-plan-feedback) are in the Google Sheet at [http://bit.ly/431-2018-project-survey-plan-feedback](http://bit.ly/431-2018-project-survey-plan-feedback).
+Dr. Love's [comments on your Survey Comparison Plan](http://bit.ly/431-2018-project-survey-plan-feedback) are in this [Google Sheet](http://bit.ly/431-2018-project-survey-plan-feedback).
 As usual, log into Google via CWRU in order to open the sheet.

-In that sheet, find your Homework ID number, and read the row of comments that apply to that HWID.
+Find your Homework ID number, and read the row of comments that apply to that HWID.
 You will find the following information:

 - A summary list of which of your analyses (1, 2, 3, 4, 5 or 6) you will need to revise.
 Please check to be sure I've got this right, against my comments on each individual item.
 In many cases, even if a revision isn't necessary, you will want to read what I have to say to facilitate your implementing your plan.
     - A specification of which analyses (out of Analyses 1, 2 and 3) you will need to revise.
 (This just repeats the information from the previous bullet, but restricted to Analyses 1-3.)